Banco Macro S.A. (NYSE:BMA) Short Interest Update

 Banco Macro S.A.
-(NYSE:BMA – Get Rating) was the target of a significant decline in short interest during the month of February.
-As of February 15th, there was short interest totalling 258,100 shares, a decline of 29.0% from the January 31st total of 363,300 shares.
-Approximately 0.4% of the company’s shares are short sold.
-Based on an average daily trading volume, of 270,700 shares, the short-interest ratio is currently 1.0 days.
+(NYSE:BMA – Get Rating) was the target of a large increase in short interest during the month of February.
+As of February 28th, there was short interest totalling 411,000 shares, an increase of 59.2% from the February 13th total of 258,100 shares.
+Approximately 0.7% of the shares of the company are short sold.
+Based on an average daily trading volume, of 246,600 shares, the short-interest ratio is presently 1.7 days.

-A number of equities analysts have recently weighed in on BMA shares.
-StockNews.com raised shares of Banco Macro from a “buy” rating to a “strong-buy” rating in a research report on Monday, February 28th.
-Zacks Investment Research lowered shares of Banco Macro from a “hold” rating to a “strong sell” rating in a research report on Wednesday, January 26th.
-JPMorgan Chase & Co. lowered shares of Banco Macro from a “neutral” rating to an “underweight” rating in a research report on Monday, January 31st.
-Banco Santander raised shares of Banco Macro to a “hold” rating and set a $17.70 price target for the company in a research report on Thursday, December 2nd.
-Finally, Grupo Santander raised shares of Banco Macro from an “underweight” rating to a “hold” rating and set a $17.70 price target for the company in a research report on Thursday, December 2nd.
-Two research analysts have rated the stock with a sell rating, two have assigned a hold rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus price target of $18.13.
+BMA has been the subject of a number of recent research reports.
+JPMorgan Chase & Co. downgraded shares of Banco Macro from a “neutral” rating to an “underweight” rating in a research report on Monday, January 31st.
+Banco Santander raised shares of Banco Macro to a “hold” rating and set a $17.70 target price for the company in a research note on Thursday, December 2nd.
+Zacks Investment Research lowered shares of Banco Macro from a “hold” rating to a “strong sell” rating in a research note on Wednesday, January 26th.
+Grupo Santander raised shares of Banco Macro from an “underweight” rating to a “hold” rating and set a $17.70 target price for the company in a research note on Thursday, December 2nd.
+Finally, StockNews.com raised shares of Banco Macro from a “buy” rating to a “strong-buy” rating in a research note on Monday, February 28th.
+Two investment analysts have rated the stock with a sell rating, two have given a hold rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus price target of $18.13.

 Banco Macro Company Profile (Get Rating)